-This roasted red pepper sauce is my go to sauce.
-Easy to make, a wonderful blend of different flavors, and ubiquitous in its application across foods I make up a fresh batch weekly to monthly depending on schedule.
+This balanced vegan roasted red pepper sauce is my go to sauce.
+Easy to make, a wonderful blend of different flavors, and ubiquitous in its application across foods.

 Part of my Sunday meal prep ritual is to make up 2-3 sauces for the week or longer, especially if I’m anticipating one of those weeks where I’m superdad i.e. both kids have extra-curricular activities, wife is traveling for work, and I have deadlines of my own to make.
 My default in these situations is not to go fast food or these trendy food delivery services.
 I think more simple recipes than usual with ven more shortcuts taken.
 This roasted red pepper sauce, like the other sauces in my repertoire, is the perfet solution.